What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 The green meme reflects a shift towards community values, social justice and environmental awareness.
 The focus here is on cooperation, diversity and the pursuit of a harmonious world.

-Sensitivity to ecological issues and lifestyles that benefit all countries in the world.
+Awareness of ecological issues and lifestyles that benefit all countries in the world. -

 Focus on the well-being of the community and the pursuit of inner peace.